-You can also create and manage notification destinations using our Public API.
+You can also use Webhooks to send alerts to different apps.
+Or you can create and manage notification destinations with Cloud Observability’s Public API.

 Centralize and manage your alerts with the ServiceNow Event Management application.